 - Negotiate your own fees

-- Provide another individual to do work if you are unable/choose not to (substitution)
+- Provide another individual to do work if you’re unable/choose not to (substitution)

-Calling yourself self-employed and issuing invoices does not automatically make you self-employed – it is not a matter of personal preference but dependant on how the ‘reality’ of your relationship with the employer is seen by the HMRC and the Courts (read our complete guide on employment status here).
+Calling yourself self-employed and issuing invoices doesn’t automatically make you self-employed – it’s not a matter of personal preference but dependant on how the ‘reality’ of your relationship with the employer is seen by the HMRC and the Courts (read our complete guide on employment status here).